snowplow/documentation/docs/modeling-your-data/modeling-your-data-with-dbt/dbt-advanced-usage/dbt-incremental-logic/index.md

 ### State 2: New model introduced

-If there are enabled models that aren't in the manifest table then a new model tagged with `snowplow_<package>_incremental` has been added since the last run.
-The package will replay all previously processed events in order to back-fill the new model.
+If there are enabled models that aren't in the manifest table then a new model tagged with `snowplow_<package>_incremental` has been added since the last run; this can happen with a new custom model, or you have enabled some previously disabled custom modules.
+In this case the package will replay all previously processed events in order to back-fill the new model.

 **`lower_limit`**: `snowplow__start_date`
 **`upper_limit`**: `least(max_last_success, snowplow__start_date + snowplow__backfill_limit_days)`